ktns/cmake_format/cmake_format/doc/README.rst

       # A dictionary mapping layout nodes to a list of wrap decisions.
 See the
       # documentation for more information.
       layout_passes = {}

+      # Allow up to this many superfluous newlines between elements at block level.
+      # In other words, don't collapse whitespace up to  (allow_superfluous_newlines
+      # + 1) lines long.
+      allow_superfluous_newlines = 0

+      # Output additional newlines to increase visual separation before a statement
+      # which is immediately preceeded by a block comment
+      numlines_pre_statement_comment = 0

     # ------------------------------------------------
     # Options affecting comment reflow and formatting.